Regular 2-year M.B.A.

 A full schedule of tuition and fees for each department is available at www.miami.edu/osas.
 Students should consult with both the Office of Financial Aid and the Dean of Students to coordinate their course selection in light of the cost of enrolling in a Joint Degree program.

-Students requiring financial aid should request information from the Office of Financial Aid at the School of Law.
-It is strongly recommended that applicants seek counseling from a financial aid advisor in order to determine the feasibility of obtaining adequate student loans to cover tuition costs for both degrees -- the J.D. and M.B.A. -- as well as additional funds required for living and incidental expenses.
+Students requiring financial aid should request information from the Office of Financial Aid.
+It is strongly recommended that applicants seek counseling from a financial aid advisor in order to determine the feasibility of obtaining adequate student loans to cover tuition costs for both degrees -- the J.D. and M.B.A. -- as well as additional funds that may be required for living and incidental expenses.
 Please contact the Office of Financial Aid for further information.

-For additional information concerning financial aid application procedures, please contact: email@example.com.
+For additional information concerning financial aid application procedures, please visit CaneCentral here.